r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_chemistry.md

 3. Notice how your reaction is abysmally slow, and remember that heat = reaction rate!
 4. Heat the beaker to 443K, as heating it above 444K will melt the beaker.
 If you're using a metabeaker, heat that bad boy up even more and give yourself a gold star.
 5. Cool the beaker back down after the reaction.
-6. Separate out the beaker.
+6. Separate out the buffer.

 You're now ready to react [Eigenstasium](chem_recipies.md#eigenstasium).